Mas0nShi/jsc-Decryption/README.md

 ### Outputs :
         The output folder is located in the same directory as the JSC folder.

+### Waiting for repair and Known errors :
+        The zip type cannot be decrypted.

 If you have any questions, please contact [ MasonShi@88.com ]